July 4 Fireworks Ban: El Paso County Prohibits ‘Sticks and Fins’

 Because the county has far exceeded the drought threshold, El Paso County Judge Ricardo Samaniego could issue an all-out ban right now, but such a declaration would only be good for 60 hours, so instead Commissioners agreed to ban “sticks and fins” now so that vendors know in advance not to carry that type of inventory.

-County Judge Samaniego said they would re-visit the topic in mid-June and see where things are at then.
-If the county doesn’t receive a substantial amount of rainfall in the next several weeks, Samaniego can ban the use and sale of all fireworks as he did last year.
+County Judge Samaniego said they would re-visit the topic closer to the 4th and see where things are at then.
+If the county doesn’t receive a substantial amount of rainfall in the next several weeks, or if Samaniego feels the fire danger remains too high he can ban the use and sale of all fireworks as he did last year.